 You can download a video by going into the Settings -> Alerts screen and then tapping on the download icon next to a video alert.
 The video will download to your device in the default photo or video gallery.

-If you experience any issues with the app, have any questions, or just want to give us some feedback, use this form to get in touch.
+If you experience any issues with the app, found a bug, have any questions, or just want to give us some feedback, use this form to get in touch.